oracle-livelabs/developer/oracle-health-ai-open-source/setup-oci/setup-oci.md

    13. Verify the SQL statements ran correctly.
 We will describe what each of these tables, functions, etc. does in the
       ![very sql ran correctly](./images/databaseinit12.png " ")

 Congratulations.
-You have now set up an elaborate and robust cloud, AI, and database infrastructure.
+You have now set up an elaborate and robust cloud, AI, and database infrastructure and configured a full stack application to use it.

 You should also have all of the necessary values in the env.properties file and the rest of workshop will now show off these features and architecture.